western/http-up/README.md

 jq '.[] | select(.msg | contains("spring"))' file.json
 ```

+Or you can work with SQL directly inside .httpup/db folder

 ## Magic file index.html inside any folder

 If you put inside folder `index.html`, it will be return as content